 Once a resolution is reached, the mediator will draft your car accident mediation agreement in writing.
 The mediator will ask all of the parties to sign the agreement.
 Mediation agreements are often considered to be enforceable contracts, which can be upheld in court in many jurisdictions.

 Keep in mind that mediation is an attempt to settle a dispute out of court.
 You shouldn't be forced to settle the dispute if you're not satisfied with the resolution.
-Even though you're not required to have a lawyer represent you in mediation, an experienced personal injury attorney can help you to maximize the value of your case.
-Contact an attorney in your area today for a free case review before you head to mediation.
+Even though you're not required to have a lawyer represent you in mediation, an experienced car accident attorney can help you to maximize the value of your case.

 Contact a qualified auto accident attorney to make sure your rights are protected.